MahmoudHegazi/flask_admin-app/https:/flask-admin.readthedocs.io/en/latest/introduction/README.md

 # flask-babel

-Some notes sometimes it has support for all language with system values, and sometime you need to translate things Manuel
+Some notes sometimes it has support for all language with system values, and sometime you need to translate things Manuel so becuase it not good to add translate dynamic use steps
+1. create babel.cfg
+2. create the config.py and add the supported languages
+3. in the translation folder you will find the languages
+4. create the message.po file and then .mo and complie with command to create the translations
+5. update the words for every new added, not it will read gettext, (if using lazy need speical command)

 https://www.ibm.com/support/pages/globalization-application-specific-content